 - Build relationships early.
-To have a referee, you need to proactively cultivate relationships with your supervisors or lecturers as you go through your academic and/or work journey.
+To have a referee, you need to proactively cultivate relationships with your supervisors, professors, or others in supervisory positions as you go through your academic and/or work journey.
 This is not to say that you build relationships for the sole purpose of a recommendation letter.
-Rather, you foster genuine relationships with them so they can write a recommendation letter that truly reflects your character.
-In the event where you have already completed and are not sure the lecturers can recall you precisely, it is encouraged to reach out to them and remind them of who you are, if they are available for a meet-up etc. - Your referee should be someone who knows you well and has a high regard for you.
+Rather, foster genuine relationships with them so they might write a recommendation letter that reflects your character and the depth of that relationship.
+In the event where you have already graduated and are worried about whether the professors will remember you, it would be recommended to reach out to them and remind them of who you are, provide a CV and some reference material (if relevant), and ask to meet and discuss your intentions if necessary. - Your referee should be someone who knows you well and has a high regard for you.
 For example, if it is an academic referee, they should know more about you than simply the grade you received in their class.
 Can they speak to your strengths and weaknesses?
-Or to your readiness for further study?
-Or to your leadership skills? - Your referee should ideally be a leading expert in their field; however, their rank is not as important as the quality of their recommendation.
-A letter from a pioneer in your field is not beneficial if it is brief and impersonal, indicating they do not know you well.
+Can they comment on your readiness for further study?
+Can they speak to your leadership skills?

-- Your referees should complement each other.
+- Your referee should be someone with considerable experience that they can benchmark their reference against; however, their rank is not as important as the quality of their recommendation.
+If your referee has supervised hundreds of students and notes you are among the top 1% of students they have seen, then that is much more meaningful than a referee who has not seen as many students.
+Similarly, someone with deep knowledge of your field might be more well-suited to comment on how you fit into that field.
+That said, if they do not know you well and can only write a brief and impersonal letter, this is unlikely to help your application even if they are quite senior. - Your referees should complement each other.
 Ideally, they should know you from different contexts and be able to comment on different aspects of your personality and abilities. - Your referee should be a reliable person who you can count on to submit the reference letter in a timely manner.
 Ensure that you check in and remind them if the submission date is approaching it is your responsibility to ensure that your application is complete. - Be prepared to pivot.
 This is one part of the application that is relatively out of your hands.
 As the deadline nears, providing an early checkpoint or reminder (rather than a day or two before the closing date) to your referees could be helpful, as they may juggle other responsibilities.
 This also provides sufficient and appropriate time to approach new potential referees, should you encounter unforeseen difficulties.